-AGL, the Commonwealth Bank, Telstra, Transurban, and Yarra Valley Water have provided seed funding to develop and pilot the One Stop One Story digital platform with the Thriving Communities Partnership and the community sector to make it easier for Australians experiencing vulnerability to connect and access support services.
+AGL, the Commonwealth Bank, Sydney Water, Telstra, Transurban and Yarra Valley Water have provided seed funding to develop and pilot the One Stop One Story digital platform with the Thriving Communities Partnership and the community sector to make it easier for Australians experiencing vulnerability to connect and access support services.

 We are pleased to announce that Infoxchange as the official technology partner of the One Stop One Story Hub digital solution.